Brand Momentum

 = $32,175 + $91,163 + $1,275,000 = $1,398,338

-In other words if everything were to be at the normative level, the brand could have expected to continue to see a cost of capital adjusted NPV of $1.5Million.
-However because of the customer noted brand experience and brand engagement are both trending considerably below the norm, that portion of the NPV stream is at risk experiencing drags to its brand momentum as reflected by the revised value of $1,398,338.
+However because of the customer noted brand experience and brand engagement are both trending considerably below the norm, that portion of the NPV stream is at risk.
+The drag to its brand momentum is reflected by the revised value of $1,398,338.

-The cash flow stream that is experiencing drag has been reduced from $225,000 [$1.5M x (5%+10%)] to $123,338.
-(Of course the flip side is also possible in which case the brand momentum would be higher than the base line “mass”)
+The cash flow stream has been reduced from $225,000 [$1.5M x (5%+10%)] to $123,338.
+Of course the flip side is also possible in which case the brand momentum would be higher than the base line “mass”.

 Conclusion